 Fortified milk and orange juice may contain vitamin D as well.
 The best way to get vitamin D is to spend approximately 10-15 minutes outside in the sun on a clear day without sunscreen.

 Your skin manufactures vitamin D when you get sun exposure.
 Be careful not to burn!
-Excess sun exposure and sun burns increase the risk of skin cancer.
+Excess sun exposure and sunburns increase the risk of skin cancer.

 Vitamin E is an antioxidant vitamin that protects cells against free radicals.
 Free radicals may be produced by things that can harm cells and tissues including pollution, cigarette smoke, sunlight, and more.

 Good sources of vitamin E include wheat germ oil, sunflower seeds, almonds, hazelnuts, and peanuts.
-Nut butters are good sources of vitamin E. If you are allergic to nuts, smaller amounts of vitamin E are found in safflower oil, sunflower oil, broccoli, leafy vegetables, and spinach.
+Nut butter are good sources of vitamin E. If you are allergic to nuts, smaller amounts of vitamin E are found in safflower oil, sunflower oil, broccoli, leafy vegetables, and spinach.

 However, some people with bleeding problems or who take drugs that may increase bleeding should discuss with their doctor about avoiding high levels of vitamin E that may increase their risk of bleeding.

 Folate is a B vitamin.
-Natural sources are found in green leafy vegetables, nuts, meat, poultry, beans, fruit, seafood, eggs, grains, liver, spinach, asparagus and Brussels sprouts.
-Some cereals and other foods are fortified with a form of the vitamin called folic acid.
+Natural sources are found in green leafy vegetables, nuts, meat, poultry, beans, fruit, seafood, eggs, grains, liver, spinach, asparagus, and Brussels sprouts.
+Some cereals and other foods are fortified with a form of vitamin called folic acid.
 It is necessary to make DNA.
 It also prevents birth defects in the brain and spina bifida.

 It is critical that pregnant women and women who intend to become pregnant get adequate levels of folate in their diets.
 A supplement may be recommended.
 Prenatal vitamins for women often contain approximately 400 micrograms of folic acid.